project-chip/zap/docs/ZAP-on-Windows.md

 **1. Windows Powershell:**

-In desktop search bar, input "Windows Powershell" and run as administrator
+In the desktop search bar, input "Windows Powershell" and run as administrator

 **2. Clone Repo:**